-Samuelsson, a theologian at the University of Gothenburg and author of a new 400 page thesis on crucifixion in antiquity, told AOL News he doesn’t doubt that Jesus died on Calvary hill.
+Samuelsson, a theologian at the University of Gothenburg and author of a 400 page thesis on crucifixion in antiquity, told AOL News he doesn’t doubt that Jesus died on Calvary hill.
 But he argues that the New Testament is more ambiguous about the exact method of the Messiah’s execution than many Christians are aware.

-The Companion Bible agrees but narrows it down even more.
-In its “Appendixes to The Companion Bible,” which is also online, Appendix 162 refers to “The word stauros; which denotes an upright pale or stake, to which criminals were nailed for execution.
+The Companion Bible gets even more specific in its “Appendixes to The Companion Bible,” which is also online.
+Appendix 162 refers to “The word stauros; which denotes an upright pale or stake, to which criminals were nailed for execution.
 Our English word ‘cross’ is translated of the Latin crux, but the Greek stauros no more means a crux than the word ‘stick’ means a ‘crutch.’
 It never means two pieces of timber placed across one another at any angle, but always of one piece alone.”

 It also names another Greek word, xulon or xy’lon, as the instrument of Jesus’ death, adding, “As this latter word xulon is used for the former stauros, it shows us that the meaning of each is exactly the same.”

-While Paul indicates this same view, he makes clear the most important point at Galatians 3:13 when he wrote, “Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree.”
+The Companion Bible further states, “There is nothing in the Greek of the New Testament even to imply two pieces of timber.”
+This view is made clear in Galatians 3:13 when Paul wrote, “Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree.” — KJV.

-The fact that it may not have been two pieces of wood used in his execution has no bearing on Jesus’ death and resurrection.
+Still, the fact that it may not have been two pieces of wood used in his execution has no bearing on Jesus’ death and resurrection.
 The Swedish scholar said he isn’t sure exactly why the crucifix went on to become the dominant Christian motif.

-The New Catholic Encyclopedia admits, “the cross is found in both pre-Christian and non-Christian cultures...
+The New Catholic Encyclopedia admits, “the cross is found in both pre-Christian and non-Christian cultures.
 The early Christians, influenced by the Old Testament prohibition of graven images, were reluctant to depict even the instrument of the Lord’s Passion.”